techidaily/site-win11-tips/source/_posts/clearing-up-non-displayed-results-in-windows-11.md

 ![The Reset this PC tool](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/12/the-reset-this-pc-tool.jpg)

  You can perform a reset with the Reset this PC recovery tool.
 That utility includes an option for preserving user files.
-Our guide on[how to factory reset Windows](https://www.makeuseof.com/tag/4-ways-factory-reset-windows-computer/) includes instructions for applying this resolution with that tool.
+Our guide on [how to factory reset Windows](https://www.makeuseof.com/tag/4-ways-factory-reset-windows-computer/) includes instructions for applying this resolution with that tool.

 ## Find Apps and Files Again With the Windows Search Tool